Reform and opening up: Criticism and development issues

 The government retains monopolies in several sectors, such as petroleum and banking.
 The recent reversal of some reforms have left some observers dubbing 2008 the "third anniversary of the end of reforms".
 Nevertheless, observers believe that China's economy can continue growing at rates of 6–8 percent until 2025, though a reduction in state intervention is considered by some to be necessary for sustained growth.

-However, it has been reported over the years that the GDP figures and other economic data from the Chinese government may be inflated or manipulated otherwise.
-Officials from central government have admitted that local economic statistics are sometimes falsified, to meet the economic growth targets for personal promotion of local officials, for example.
+It has been reported, including by the National Bureau of Statistics, that over the years that the GDP figures and other economic data from local Chinese governments may be inflated or manipulated otherwise.
+Officials from central government have said that local government officials sometimes falsify economic data to meet the economic growth targets or for personal promotions.

 Despite reducing poverty and increasing China's wealth, Deng's reforms have been criticized by the Chinese New Left for increasing inequality and allowing private entrepreneurs to purchase state assets at reduced prices.
-These accusations were especially intense during the Lang-Gu dispute, in which New Left academic Larry Lang accused entrepreneur Gu Sujung of usurping state assets, after which Gu was imprisoned.
-The Hu-Wen Administration adopted some New Left policies, such as halting privatizations and increasing the state sector's importance in the economy, and Keynesian policies that have been criticized by some Chinese economists who advocate a policy of deregulation, tax cuts and privatization.
+These accusations were especially intense during the Lang–Gu dispute, in which New Left academic Larry Hsien Ping Lang accused entrepreneur Gu Sujung of usurping state assets, after which Gu was imprisoned.
+The Hu–Wen Administration adopted some New Left policies, such as halting privatizations and increasing the state sector's importance in the economy, and Keynesian policies that have been criticized by some Chinese economists such as Zhang Weiying, who advocate a policy of deregulation, tax cuts and privatization.

 Other criticisms focus on the effects of rapid industrialization on public health and the environment.
+For instance, China is the largest CO2 emitter in the world.
 However, scholars believe that public health issues are unlikely to become major obstacles to the growth of China's economy during the coming decades, and studies have shown that air quality and other environmental measures in China are better than those in developed countries, such as the United States and Japan, at the same level of development.
+Air pollution reached its peak in the early 2010s, and has declined significantly since then.